Contrastive Learning Inverts the Data Generating Process: Conclusion

 \subsection{Author contributions}

 The project was initiated by WB.
-RSZ, SS and WB jointly derived the theory.
+RSZ, StS and WB jointly derived the theory.
 RSZ and YS implemented and executed the experiments.
-The 3DIdent dataset was created by RSZ with feedback from SS, YS, WB and MB.
-RSZ, YS, SS and WB contributed to the final version of the manuscript.
+The 3DIdent dataset was created by RSZ with feedback from StS, YS, WB and MB.
+RSZ, YS, StS and WB contributed to the final version of the manuscript.